Trackunit/developer-hub/api-docs/time-series-introduction.md

 > 📘 Subscription requirement
 >
-> The Time Series API is only available to customers on the **Evolve & Expand** or the **Link, Lift & Leap** subscription packages.
-Data retention limits follow the chosen subscription package.
+> The Time Series API is only available to customers on IrisX.
+Learn more about the [IrisX subscription](https://developers.trackunit.com/docs/irisx-overview)

 **Machine insights** provide a comprehensive list of conformed metrics, prefixed with `machine_insight_`, including ISO 15143-3 standard insights and additional insights.